 Preferential strategy for flood risk management

-In order to identify linkage opportunities, several parties have taken up the implementation of seventeen designated pearl projects.
-These are locations that lend themselves to sustainable economic and spatial development in combination with flood risk management.
+In order to identify linkage opportunities, several parties have designated seventeen pearl projects: locations that are open to sustainable economic and spatial development in combination with flood risk management.

-Governments, Nature organisations, the recreational sector, and drinking water companies have drawn a “Coastal Pact”, outlining the coastal values that underpin their views of the future development of the coast.
+Governments, nature organisations, the recreational sector, and drinking water companies have drawn up a “Coastal Pact”, outlining the coastal values that underpin their views of the future development of the coast.
+Under this Pact, the parties are collectively working on, e.g., a zoning plan regarding the use (e.g., nature, leisure activities) of the coastal zone.
+The agreements are set down in provincial regulations.

 The coast mainly consists of sand which is moved by the water currents.
-To keep the coast high enough, both under water and above it, sand must be replenished regularly.
-This is necessary for the safety of flood defences, and it offers room for other functions along the coast.
+Keeping the coast high enough, both under and above water, requires regular replenishments using sand from locations elsewhere in the North Sea.
+This is necessary to ensure the safety of flood defences, and it offers room for other functions along the coast.
 More sand replenishment is needed if the sea level rises.
 The current sand replenishment programme will be continued for the near future.
-The impact of sand replenishment is examined in the Coastal Genesis II multi-year knowledge programme.
+Under the Coastal Genesis II multi-year knowledge programme, research is being conducted into future sand requirements and the impact of sand replenishment.